Techcrafter/SNES-ROM-Hacking/docs/chapter1.md

 *A SNES game controller*

-If you do not have any programming experience (assembly would be optimal), you should maybe learn the basics of programming and then come back here.
+If you do not have any programming experience (assembly would be optimal), you should maybe learn the basics of programming first and then come back here.
 Especially for the later parts, programming knowledge will become an essential part!

 ## Legal notice